Handwriting

 Structure

-Handwriting activity (15 – 20 minutes) This is the main focus of the session and will involve a longer task that will directly practice handwriting skills.
+Handwriting activity (10 minutes) This is the main focus of the session and will involve a longer activity that will directly focus on handwriting skills.
+This involves the teacher explicitly modelling the chosen letter/family formation.
+The children then apply the letter(s) formation(s) independently.

-In Key Stage One and Two handwriting lessons are completed on the left of English books on lines the children are confident and comfortable with to encourage them applying skills taught in their everyday writing.
+In Key Stage One and Two, handwriting lessons are completed on the left page of English books on lines that the children are confident and comfortable with.
+This is to encourage them to apply their handwriting skills within their everyday writing.

 Curriculum Design